kubernetes-retired/kubernetes-anywhere/README.md

 > Please note that you will need to have Weave Net ports open on those hosts, which are the _control port (TCP 6783)_ and _data ports (UDP 6783/6784)_.

-If you already know all hostnames/IPs of servers in your cluster, you can run the following on each of those servers:
+If you already know all hostnames/IPs of the servers in your cluster, you can run the following to launch Weave Net router on each of those servers:

 ```Shell
 weave launch-router \